 Many years ago I had regular nightmares.
 Through receiving prayer ministry I was able to identify the source of these and gain freedom through prayer.

 It is important to remember that God is greater than any other spiritual influence and that as Christians we have power in prayer, using the Name of Jesus, to overcome any spiritual attack.

 Some people who have the gift of discernment may experience conflict in their dreams, or be alerted to a demonic presence or strategy through a dream.
 The purpose of this may be for a prophetic warning as well as for prayer and intercession.

 ‘You, dear children, are from God and have overcome them, because the one who is in you is greater than the one who is in the world.’
 (1 John 4:4)

-We should never be afraid as the result of a dream.
-If you have a dream that you are concerned about—no matter what type of dream it is—share it with someone you trust and pray about it.
+We should never be afraid, as the result of a dream.
+If you have one that you are concerned about—no matter what type of dream it is—share it with someone you trust and pray about it.

 The following articles may be helpful:

 What To Do When You Have A Prophetic Dream.